HHH666/OBG_FCN/README.md

 The OBG-FCN network is built upon Caffe.
 Thanks to the contributors of Caffe.
 Thanks @shelhamer, @longjon and @martinkersner for providing the network structure of FCN and CRF as RNN, as well as the evalutaion tools in Caffe and python.

+Please cite the paper kindly if you find it helpful in your work (arXiv:1603.09742[cs.CV]).

 @misc{Jia13caffe,
   Author = {Yangqing Jia},
   Title = { {Caffe}: An Open Source Convolutional Architecture for Fast Feature Embedding},